United Way Letter of Intent Application is Closed for 2023

 - Serves one or more counties in United Way of the Central WV service area – Boone, Clay, Kanawha, Logan and Putnam counties.

-- Has the mechanisms and capacity for regularly reporting measurable, qualitative and quantitative outcomes.
+- Has the mechanism and capacity for regularly reporting measurable, qualitative and quantitative outcomes.

 - Demonstrates reasonable efficiency in program management and adequacy of resources, both in materials and in personnel (voluntary and paid) to sustain a quality level of service.